The Timing of David and Solomon's Reigns

 and because I use almost exclusively the Hebrew calendar as beginning at 6 p.m., I simply

 combine both into one, as do the Jews, calling it Passover.
-But counting years as days from 1
+But using the day-year pattern from 1

 Nisan in the spring is like counting days from dawn (i.e. spring is like dawn).
 So the "year" of